biomedical-data-science/hsc_rhoa/README.md

 # RhoA role in HSC aging
-Repository hosting the source code developed for the paper *'Targeting RhoA activity rejuvenates aged hematopoietic stem cells by reducing nuclear stretching'*.
+Repository hosting the source code developed for the imaging part of the paper *'Targeting RhoA activity rejuvenates aged hematopoietic stem cells by reducing nuclear stretching'*.

 Here, we analize confocal microscopy images of Hematopoietic Stem Cells (HSCs) nuclei tainted with DAPI fluorescent marker.
 The raw data coming from a ZEISS microscope in `.czi` format is first pre-processed into `numpy`'s `.npz` format.
 Downstream analyses are carried on these files, which includes intensity by distance profiles and multidimensional analysis from extracted image features.
-The Jupyter Notebooks include all the necessary steps to replicate the analyses from the paper, along with the expected results.

-The analyses from this part of the project relies on a colaboration between the Biomedical Data Science lab at ISGlobal, led by Paula Petrone, and the Stem Cell Aging at lab at IDIBELL led by Carolina Florian.
+The analyses of this part of the project relies on a colaboration between the Biomedical Data Science lab at ISGlobal, led by Paula Petrone, and the Stem Cell Aging at lab at IDIBELL led by Carolina Florian.
 Both centers are located in Barcelona, Spain.

+## Source data

+The microscopy images data used in these analyses can be downloaded from XXX.

 ## Source code